maromei/addnotespace/README.md

 ## Overview

 Professors never leave enough space on their slides to take notes.
-This allows you to add white space to every side of each page in a pdf file.
+This tool allows you to add white space to every side of each page in a pdf file.

 This can be done in bulk, where you select an entire folder, or by selecting a single pdf file.